 1. Unlock your Android phone or tablet and enter the Settings app.
 Then find the “Backup & Reset” option.

 3. You need to input your Google account on it.
-Your data and the settings will be backed up from the Android device to your Google account.
+It will back up your data and the settings from the Android device to your Google account.

-4. Turn on the “Automatic Restore” icon, and it will restore your data and settings quickly.
+4. Turn on the “Automatic Restore” icon to quickly restore your data and settings.

 2. Backup Photos From Android Phone to Google Photos

 Using Google's backup and sync service, you can have all of your photos and videos automatically backed up to your Google Account.
 The photographs and videos you upload will be accessible from any computer or mobile device you use to access your profile.